-On the Post Mortem Relevance of RCP8.5
+On the Post-Mortem Relevance of RCP8.5

-The RCPs were designed as representative concentration pathways that described the concentrations resulting from possible courses of action we might take.
-They were not predictions or projections; they are better thought of as conditions (or possible courses of action) under which projections can be made.
-RCP8.5 was a scenario in which our carbon emissions resulted in 8.5 W/m² radiative forcing by 2100.
-In 2011, when RCP8.5 was defined, it represented a "worst case scenario," representative of the ~90th percentile of no policy outcomes by 2100.
-In other words, of the possible concentration outcomes of "no climate policy" courses of action, RCP8.5 was designed to represent forcings greater than about 90% of those outcomes.
+RCP8.5 fits any emission-related course of action that results in 8.5 W/m² radiative forcing by 2100.
+In 2011, when RCP8.5 was defined, it was a "worst case scenario," representative of the ~90th percentile of no policy concentration outcomes by 2100.
+In other words, of the possible concentration outcomes of "no climate policy" courses of action, RCP8.5 was designed to represent forcings greater than 90% or more of those outcomes.
 Following 2011, this scenario has sometimes been wrongly described as "business as usual," and I generally agree with many who have said this is a mischaracterization of RCP8.5.
 There are many possible concentration outcomes of no climate policy courses of action, and RCP8.5 represented roughly the worst 10% of those outcomes.
-And what is generally perceived as "usual" for us changes as new policies are introduced.
+Furthermore, what is generally perceived as "usual" for us changes as new policies are introduced.
 What was "usual" in 2011 is no longer "usual" today.
-I would like to show here that even in 2011, we were not on track to achieve 8.5 W/m² radiative forcing by 2100, and getting to those concentrations would have required a ramping up of carbon emissions from the trends found in previous 30 years of emissions.
-Here I'm not so much saying that in 2011 a radiative forcing of 8.5 W/m² wasn't plausibly attainable by 2100; rather, I'm suggesting that we weren't likely on a pace that would attain it.
+However, I think it's possible to show that even in 2011, we were not likely on track to achieve 8.5 W/m² radiative forcing by 2100 (assuming the IPCC's estimates of the resulting airborne fraction of our emissions is correct) and getting to those concentrations would have probably required a ramping up of carbon emissions from the trends found in the previous 30 years.
+My point here is not to take a stance on whether in 2011 a radiative forcing of 8.5 W/m² was plausibly attainable by 2100; rather, I'm suggesting that we weren't likely on a pace that would attain it.

 From Wrightstone's Book Inconvenient Facts

-I set up a toy model based on the observation that emissions increased at rates of 0.14 GtC/yr during the 30 years from 1983-2012 but only by 0.022 GtC/yr from 2012-2024.
-That change in emission rates is directly attributable to efforts to reduce our carbon emissions.
-I extend those trends linearly through 2100 to represent a "business as usual" path (1983-2012), a "current climate policy" path (2012-2024).
-To get a "what CO2 Coalition wants" path, I set emissions to follow an increasing rate of of 0.18 GtC/yr between 2012 and 2100 (that's about 13% higher than actual trend).
-This trend is almost sufficient to reach the "1/8 mark" represented in Wrightstone's graphic (<1000 ppm).
-In other words, this is a conservative representation of what the CO2 Coalition claims to be advocating for, whether or not it's actually plausible to achieve.
+I extend each emission trend linearly through 2100 to represent a "business as usual" path (1983-2012) and a "continued climate policy" path (2012-2024).
+To get a "worst case scenario" (what CO2 Coalition wants) path, I set emissions to follow an emission rate of of 0.18 GtC/yr between 2012 and 2100, or about 13% higher than the 1983-2012 trend.
+This trend is almost sufficient to reach the "1/8 mark" represented in Wrightstone's graphic, so this is a conservative representation of what the CO2 Coalition claims to be advocating for, whether or not it's actually plausible to achieve.
 Below I show what results from these three linear projections.
-In the table at the bottom of this post, I share the resulting annual and cumulative emissions in 2100 due to each scenario.
+At the bottom of this post, I also show a table of the resulting annual and cumulative emissions in 2100 due to each pathway.
 It's of course an over simplification that the emissions from a growing population and technology use over 88 years following 2012 would result in emissions following strict linear trends, but I'm just using this as a simple model to illustrate a point.

-The IPCC has also noted that the land and ocean sinks become less efficient under high emission scenarios, meaning that the airborne fraction of our emissions increases under higher emission rates.
 I used the IPCC's assessment for the airborne fraction of our emissions for RCP7 for my 2012-2024 and 1983-2012 scenarios (56%).
 I used the airborne fraction from RCP8.5 for the CO2 Coalition scenario (62%).
 The resulting concentrations in 2100 are also on the table below.

 ProjectionEmissionAirborne2100 CO22100 Emissions2100 Radiative Forcing2100 Global